blowdart/idunno.Bluesky/docs/posting.md

 ## <a name="openGraphCards">Embedding an external link (Open Graph cards)</a>

-[OpenGraph](https://ogp.me/) is a standard that allows web pages to become a rich object in a social graph.
+[Open Graph](https://ogp.me/) is a standard that allows web pages to become a rich object in a social graph.
 Open Graph metadata allows you to embed a rich link card in a Bluesky post, which will look something like this:

 ![An embedded link to Wikipedia's page on Baked Beans](./images/embeddedCard.png "An embedded Card")